ismailmechbal/playbook/source/localizable/content/culture/team-pledge.en.html.md

 improve and execute them.
 * Always ask why.

-The internal team pledge can be found [here](https://drive.google.com/file/d/0B0xBLypwwoZAX3E2UXZHZW9YdzQ2dVptSjQ0SmpWRGN0Ym1F/view?usp=sharing), and help to establish order and rules to any exception or anomaly while we coexist.
+The internal team pledge can be found [here](https://drive.google.com/file/d/0B0xBLypwwoZAX3E2UXZHZW9YdzQ2dVptSjQ0SmpWRGN0Ym1F/view?usp=sharing), and helps to establish order and rules to any exception or anomaly while we coexist.